Shaw's 2-run homer in 10th stuns Cubs, gives Brewers 4-3 win (Sep 23, 2017) | FOX Sports

 Shaw’s 2-run homer in 10th stuns Cubs, gives Brewers 4-3 win (Sep 23, 2017)

-Shaw jumped up and down near the plate as he waited for the ball to clear the left-field fence.
-The Brewers had lost the first two games of the pivotal series in extra innings.
+”It just feels good to come out on the right side of things after a couple of tough days,” Shaw said.

-Milwaukee moved back to within 4 1/2 games of NL Central-leading Chicago and 1 1/2 games back of Colorado for a wild-card spot with the Rockies playing later Saturday.
+Milwaukee moved within 4 1/2 games of NL Central-leading Chicago and closed within one game of Colorado for the second wild-card spot.

 With eight days left in the regular season, the Cubs still seem to be in good shape to win a second straight division title.